danidiaz/postgresql-playground/README.md

 A Nix-based sandbox to play with the [Pagila](https://github.com/devrimgunduz/pagila) example database ([structure](https://dev.mysql.com/doc/sakila/en/sakila-structure.html)) using `psql` and `ghci`.

-The database will be created and initialized the first time we enter `nix-shell`.
+The database will be created and initialized the first time we enter `nix-shell`:

+    $ nix-shell
+    [nix-shell]$

 Once within `nix-shell`, we can connect using `psql`: